Njoguu/Wifi-Pass-Revealer/README.md

 Instructions:

-Python must be installed on your computer.
+Python must be installed on your computer